jguadagno/jguadagno.github.io/_posts/2011-08-02-lightswitch-meeting-for-sevdnug.md

 ## Visual Studio LightSwitch - Beyond the Basics (200-300)

 LightSwitch is a new product in the Visual Studio family aimed at developers who want to easily create business applications for the desktop and the cloud.
-In this session, we’ll go beyond the basics of creating simple screens over data and demonstrate how to create screens with more advanced capabilities.
-You’ll see how to extend LightSwitch applications with your own Silverlight custom controls and RIA services.
-We’ll also talk about the architecture and additional extensibility points that are available to professional developers looking to enhance the LightSwitch developer experience.
+In this session, we'll go beyond the basics of creating simple screens over data and demonstrate how to create screens with more advanced capabilities.
+You'll see how to extend LightSwitch applications with your own Silverlight custom controls and RIA services.
+We'll also talk about the architecture and additional extensibility points that are available to professional developers looking to enhance the LightSwitch developer experience.

 ## LightSwitch Advanced Development and Customization Techniques (300+)